-- Limit misleading or deceptive conduct provisions to protect consumers and small businesses - The Australian Consumer Law's misleading or deceptive conduct provisions are being misused by sophisticated businesses in business-to-business situations to avoid contractually agreed liability caps and to strong-arm consultants into settling claims.
+- Limit misleading or deceptive conduct provisions to protect consumers and small businesses The Australian Consumer Law's misleading or deceptive conduct provisions are being misused by sophisticated businesses in business-to-business situations to avoid contractually agreed liability caps and to strong-arm consultants into settling claims.
 Consult Australia wants to ensure that misleading or deceptive conduct claims are preserved to protect consumers and small businesses as opposed to being used in contractual situations where sufficient legal protection is provided under the contract or common law.
 Consult Australia is seeking ACL amendments to this end.
-The ACT Government has a role to play in governing its' projects, setting the tone, culture and rules of play to promote ethical and fair contracting and prudent expenditure. - Guarantee proportionate liability in professional services contracts The original policy intent of proportionate liability in civil liability reforms of 2001 was to bring stability back to the professional indemnity insurance market.
+The NT Government has a role to play in overseeing projects within its jurisdiction, setting the tone, culture and rules of play to promote ethical and fair contracting and prudent expenditure. - Guarantee proportionate liability in professional services contracts The original policy intent of proportionate liability was to bring stability back to the professional indemnity insurance market.
 This is being undermined by clients (including government clients) contracting out of proportionate liability in professional services contracts.
-The Civil Law (Wrongs) Act 2002 (ACT) only prohibits contracting out in respect of professional standards (see section 4.58 of Schedule 4 to that Act).
-Proportionate liability is dealt with in Chapter 7A of this Act.
-Consult Australia recommends a new section be inserted into Chapter 7A of the Civil Law (Wrongs) Act 2002 to expressly prohibit contracting out of proportionate liability for professional services contracts. - Apply unfair contract term protections of the ACL to ACT government contracts We support the extension of the unfair contract term protections to capture more small businesses but also encourage extending the operation of the protections to apply when businesses contract with government as a client.
-It is also recommended that a searchable and public register of unfair contract terms is established to inform and empower small businesses industry involvement will be necessary in the determination of the clauses.
+The Proportionate Liability Act 2005 (NT) is silent on contracting out, having no provision that refers to contracting out, but also not expressly prohibiting contracting out (unlike QLD).
+Consult Australia seeks an amendment to the Proportionate Liability Act 2005 (NT) to explicitly prohibit contracting out of proportionate liability in professional services contracts. - Apply unfair contract term protections of the ACL to the NT government contracts We support the extension of the unfair contract term protections to capture more small businesses but also encourage extending the operation of the protections to apply when businesses contract with government as a client.
+It is also recommended that a searchable and public register of unfair contract terms is established to inform and empower small businesses - industry involvement will be necessary in the determination of the clauses.